 Drowning remains the #1 cause of accidental child death in Australia, with one child drowning occurring each week.
 26 of the 35 children who drowned in 2013 - 2014 were between the ages of 0 - 4 years.

 But children are not the only victims of drowning.
-According to research published by Royal Life Saving Society Australia, 80% of all drowning deaths in 2015 were male and another 33% occurred in people over the age 55.
+According to research published by Royal Life Saving Society Australia, 80% of all drowning deaths in 2015 were male and another 33% occurred in people over the age of 55.
 We don’t want anyone to die by drowning, not if we here at Nereids can help it.

 We take water safety extremely seriously and are 100% committed to providing swimming coaching and expertise that will prevent the loss of human lives through drowning.
-Your water safety is of utmost importance to us and every Nereids instructor is a certified Teacher of Swimming and Water Safety with a passion to making swimming a pleasant, safe activity for all, no matter their age or ability.
+Your water safety is of utmost importance to us and every Nereids instructor is a certified Teacher of Swimming and Water Safety with a passion for making swimming a pleasant, safe activity for all, no matter their age or ability.

 We are in awe of water and aware of its perils.
 We are also eager to teach both our swimmers and their parents how to be safety-conscious while in or around water.
 To acquire essential water safety skills, contact Nereids Aquatic Coaching today and make sure to take a look at the following: